shivenpatel399/RoTo-American-Blue/README.md

 Address: 0x4B (Make sure to edit Adafruit_BNO08x.h file for address 0x4A)

+# DO NOT FABRICATE THE CODE

+I will do things to you if you touch my property...

 Baud Rate: 115200

 Comment out SPI mode's CS, INT, and RST definitions